nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 I don't understand why they didn't roll.
 Yeah.
 Me neither.
 There it is.
 Oh, right back to normal.

 Perfect.
 Alright.
-Carson and Cahir, this actually makes sense because you guys are furthest up.
+Karsten and Cahir, this actually makes sense because you guys are furthest up.
 Karsten and Cahir, you both hear, you you you both hear two different things.
 So, Cahir, you hear, they're gonna kill us all.

 And, Karsten, I guess you hear something similar.
 It's just like, we're gonna die.
 We're gonna die.
 We're gonna die.
 And that's, that's that's what we're we're we'll call it for tonight.